Platinum ETF holdings hit record high

 Platinum prices initially reacted only marginally to the strike, but by last week they had risen to a six-month high at $1,486 an ounce, up 8 percent from the start of the year.

-Preliminary orders for the NewPlat ETF, which is operated by Barclays unit Absa Capital, suggest its holdings will hit a record high around 944,000 ounces later this week.
+Preliminary orders for the NewPlat ETF, which is listed in South Africa by Barclays unit Absa Capital, suggest its holdings will hit a record high around 944,000 ounces later this week.

 NewPlat is less than one year old, having launched in April 2013, but had become the world's largest platinum ETF in just four months.